tannerocampbell/TechDegree-Project-1/README.md

-# TechDegree-Project-1
+# TechdDegree Project 1
 A repository for my first Python TechDegree project.
-It's great, right?
+Started Sunday, May 19th, 2024 in the presence of one wailing 6-week-old baby and an overtired husband and wife.